joker1007/embulk-filter-ruby_proc/README.md

 end
 ```

+- `before` and `after` is executed at once
+- procs is evaluated on same binding (instance of Evaluator class)
+  - instance variable is shared
-rows proc must return array of record hash.
+- rows proc must return record hash or array of record hash.
-And user must take care of object identity.
+  - user must take care of object identity.
 Otherwise, error may be occurred when plugin applys column procs.

 ### preview
 ```